Our Elder Law attorneys are here to help you with planning for long-term care, guardianship proceedings, and estate planning.

 New York State adopted a statutory Durable Power of Attorney form in 2010 that allows your named agents to make financial decisions on your behalf and assist in taking care of your daily financial obligations.
 The “durable” description means that the document remains in effect even if you become incapacitated.

-Medicaid is a joint federal-state program that provides medical long-term care assistance to individuals needing nursing home care, who are 65 or older‚ disabled or blind.
+Medicaid is a joint federal-state program that provides medical long-term care assistance to individuals needing nursing home care, who are 65 or older‚ disabled, or blind.
 Recipients must meet certain income and asset guidelines.
 Applicants can generally have no more than $15,750.00 in available resources, however, certain assets are considered exempt and do not count toward eligibility.
 Any income over $50.00 must go toward the cost of care.
 Engaging in Medicaid planning early can preserve assets in case nursing home care is needed.

 At the cost of $15,000-$20,000 per month for nursing home care and upwards of $9,000 per month for home care, figuring out how to pay for long term care can seem daunting.
 If you are under 65 years old, you should consider long term care insurance.
-However, if the cost of long term care insurance is too high or it is unavailable, it is important for you to see an elder law attorney to review your options.
+However, if the cost of long term care insurance is too high or it is unavailable, it is important for you to see an elder law attorney in NYC to review your options.
 Our attorneys often work with your financial planner in coming up with a plan.
 We can also discuss whether Medicaid planning is necessary.

 As your parents grow older, it may be a concern that they will fall prey to scams targeting the elderly or family members asking for money.
 You can protect your parents by making sure they have an estate plan in place – including a healthcare proxy and power of attorney naming an agent they trust.
 If they do not have these documents and become incapacitated, your only recourse is a guardianship proceeding.